jzy95310/ICK/README.md

 ## Tutorials
 ### Training and evaluation of ICK
 ICK is typically used to fit multi-modal data (e.g. a dataset containing both images and tabular data).
 To construct an ICK model, we first need to determine the types of kernels we want to use for each modality.
-Say we want to one kernel implied by a convolutional neural network to process images widh dimension 3*100*100 and periodic kernel mapped by Nystrom approximation to process the corresponding 1-dimensional timestamp data, then we can define our kernels and ICK model as follows:
+Say we want to one kernel implied by a convolutional neural network to process images widh dimension $$100 \times 100 \times 3$$ and periodic kernel mapped by Nystrom approximation to process the corresponding 1-dimensional timestamp data, then we can define our kernels and ICK model as follows:
 ```
 from model import ICK
 from kernels.kernel_fn import periodic_kernel_nys